splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 or resource constraint will cause data to be lost in transmission.

-* When practical and cost effective considering the importance of completeness as a requirement, place the scs instance in the same VLAN as the source device
+* When practical and cost effective considering the importance of completeness as a requirement, place the scs instance in the same VLAN as the source device.

 * Avoid crossing a Wireless network, WAN, Firewall, Load Balancer, or inline IDS.
-* When High Availability of a single instance of SCS is required do Implement multi node clustering of the container environment
+* When High Availability of a single instance of SCS is required, implement multi node clustering of the container environment.
-* Avoid TCP except where the source is unable to contain the event to a single UDP packet
+* Avoid TCP except where the source is unable to contain the event to a single UDP packet.
-* Avoid TLS except where the event may cross a untrusted network
+* Avoid TLS except where the event may cross a untrusted network.

 # Implementation